ViewComfy/ViewComfy/README.md

 npm run dev
 ```

-e.g with the command line:
+e.g. with the command line:

 ```bash